LennonLab/Emergence/paper/Methods.md

 which is also covered in most ecological diversity texts and even on Wikipedia: https://en.wikipedia.org/wiki/Logarithmic_distribution

-## Source code
+## Notes on simplex source code
-**Python**--simplex is coded in the Python programming language.
-Python is well-structured and easily-read, and has many scientific and plotting libraries (including animation).
-Python is not as code-intensive as C++ but as a high-level programming language, Python give greater control over the operating system (e.g., adjusting call stacks and recursion limits, multiprocessing and multithreading) than data analysis languages.
-Python can also obtain C-like speeds when implementing certain software (e.g. Cython) and libraries (e.g. Sage).

-Because simplex is intended to be continuously developed, and to expand to greater computational sophistication, Python is well suited to this purpose.
-Likewise, simplex models operate primarily on lists in a programmatic way, e.g., quickly sorting lists, and removing and returning an element from lists with very little overhead.
+simplex models operate primarily on lists in a programmatic way, e.g., quickly sorting lists, and removing and returning an element from lists with very little overhead.
+Likewise, simplex models generate and hold a lot of information about all the particles and elements in the system, which can become a computationally intensive task.
+To this end, simplex modeling coded is written in Python.
-Data analysis languages tend to be comparatively slow at purely computational tasks because their data objects carry greater overhead, e.g., associated with numeric types and objects.

-To save space, I refer the reader to the README.md file on the public simplex GitHub.com repository: https://github.com/LennonLab/simplex/blob/master/README.md
+Python is an easy to interpret high-level programming language that has many scientific, plotting libraries, and animation libraries.
+Python gives greater control over the operating system than data analysis languages (e.g. R, Matlab).
+Likewise, data analysis languages tend to be comparatively slow at purely computational tasks and can greatly limit the amount of memory held in any data object and fail to import large amounts of data.
+Python can also obtain C-like speeds when implementing certain software, e.g., Cython, Sage.

-**R**--The R data analysis language is well-suited to the statistical analysis of simplex's output.
-R has been developed for over a decade and contains many packages for multivariate analysis and higher-order statistical analysis that Python is only beginning to accumulate.
+The output of simplex is a broad array of information held in seven .csv files.
+The most important of these is SimData.csv, and is intended to be analyzed in the freely available R (https://www.r-project.org/) and RStudio (https://www.rstudio.com/) environments.
+The R statistical computing language is well-suited to the analysis of simplex output and contains many packages for multivariate analysis and higher-order statistical analysis that Python is only beginning to accumulate.
 Consequently, we provide R source code in .R files and .Rmd (RMarkdown) files, complete with basic and advanced statistical analyses for analyzing diversity, regression models, ordination, variance partitioning, and for generating pdf documents (via Knitr) that integrate prose, code, and figures for manuscripts.

-## Analysis of recorded data

-The reader can view example R-based analysis files that users can use to examine simplex's simulated data: https://github.com/LennonLab/simplex/tree/master/results/analyses/Rmd
+The reader can view example R-based analysis files that users can use to examine simplex's simulated data: https://github.com/LennonLab/simplex/tree/master/results/analyses.